Privacy-Preserving Epidemiological Modeling on Mobile Graphs: Related Primitives

-\emph{Secure Multi-Party Computation (MPC):} MPC~\cite{yao86} allows a set of mutually distrusting parties to jointly compute an arbitrary function on their private inputs without leaking anything but the output.
-In the last years, MPC techniques for various security models have been introduced, extensively studied, and improved, e.g., in~\cite{damgard2013,lindell2015efficient,Demmler2015}.
+MPC~\cite{yao86} allows a set of mutually distrusting parties to jointly compute an arbitrary function on their private inputs without leaking anything but the output.
+In the last years, MPC techniques in various security models have been introduced, extensively studied, and improved, e.g., in~\cite{damgard2013,lindell2015efficient,Demmler2015}.
 These advancements significantly enhance the efficiency of MPC making it more and more practical for real-world applications.
 Due to the practical efficiency it can provide, various works~\cite{BLAZE,FLASH,Trident,SWIFT,Araki0OPRT21,Tetrad} have recently concentrated on MPC for a small number of parties, especially in the three and four party honest majority setting tolerating one corruption.
-In \ourname{}, we employ MPC techniques across three servers to enable an anonymous communication channel (cf.~\sect{app:anon-comm-channel}) and to develop efficient $\PIRSUM$ (cf.~\sect{sec:pirsum}) protocols.
+In \ourname{}, we employ MPC techniques across three servers to enable an anonymous communication channel (cf.~\sect{app:anon-comm-channel}) and to develop efficient $\PIRSUM$ protocols (cf.~\sect{sec:pirsum}).